 Most vehicles require an MOT 3 years after the original registration date.

 For vehicles over 3 years old, you are required to present your vehicle for testing every year.
-There are some exceptions to this and it's important to check the MOT fees table if you're not sure.
+There are some exceptions to this and it's important to check the MOT GOV fees table if you're not sure.

 The maximum fine for driving without a valid MOT is £1000.

 If you're not sure when your current test certificate expires, use the MOT check service above to check the details held by the DVLA.

 There are different requirements for vehicles registered in Northern Ireland.
 Visit the nidirect.gov.uk service for a full list of MOT requirements for vehicles registered in Northern Ireland.Book Your MOT